This Policy Statement applies to the Financial Times Group Limited and all UK entities in its group, including Longitude

 Longitude is a private limited company incorporated in England and Wales and majority owned by the Financial Times Group.

 Financial Times Group Limited is a private limited company incorporated in England and Wales and wholly owned by Nikkei Inc., a Japanese corporation.
-It is the holding company for the Financial Times group of companies (“FT Group” or “FT”) which includes subsidiaries in the USA, Hong Kong, China, Singapore, Germany, the Philippines and the UK as well as smaller editorial operations in a number of other countries.
+It is the holding company for the Financial Times group of companies (“FT Group” or “FT”) which includes subsidiaries in the USA, Hong Kong, China, Singapore, Germany, the Netherlands, the Philippines and the UK as well as smaller editorial operations in a number of other countries.
 The Financial Times Limited, incorporated in England and Wales, is the principal trading entity within FT Group.

 The principles that guide us in managing taxes at Longitude, and at our parent company the FT Group, are: